HSF/hsf.github.io/_gsocproposals/2019/proposal_CMSDataAccess.md

 ## Task ideas

-- Analyse the available data.
+- Analyze the available data.
   The analysis will include both global usage information, as well as local access patterns at the distributed Xrootd cache across Caltech and UCSD.
 - Create a model of potential novel infrastructures.